Arrest made in case of suspicious packages sent D.C.-area military and intel sites

 Breaking News Emails

-WASHINGTON — At least one person has been arrested in connection with more than a dozen suspicious packages sent to government addresses on the Eastern Seaboard, most of them in the nation's capital, law enforcement officials said.
+WASHINGTON — At least one man has been arrested in connection with more than a dozen suspicious packages sent to government addresses on the Eastern Seaboard, most of them in the nation's capital, the FBI said Tuesday.

-The suspect was arrested in the Pacific Northwest and will likely face charges later Tuesday, the officials said.
+Tranh Cong Phan, 43, was arrested at his home in the Seattle area on Monday.
+He is scheduled to make his initial court appearance on Tuesday afternoon.

 He is believed to have sent a total of 12 packages to military and government addresses in the Washington, D.C., metro area, officials said.